romanowski/blog/kleisli.md

 # Arrows, Monads and Kleisli - part I

 During Scala Days Amsterdam I came across a concept of [arrow](https://www.parleys.com/tutorial/functional-programming-arrows).
 It was called a *general interface to computation* and it looked like a technique that could bridge code that is imperative in nature with proper functional programming.
 Later on I read about [Railway Oriented Programming](http://fsharpforfunandprofit.com/rop/) and found it really neat.
 I was compelled to reinvent the wheel and check all this in practice.
 I dug up some old business logic Scala code, that could really be Java code with slightly different keywords, and tried to refactor it using all I'd learned about arrows.
 BTW, you can find code used in this blog post on Github TODO: link here.
 In this post I'll work with this code from the ground up and try to demonstrate curious things you can do with arrows.
 You can go through the examples by following commits in the GitHub repo.
 Because no one in their sane mind likes to read "War and Peace"-sized posts, I decided to break it up into parts.
 In the first part I'll explain arrows and Kleisli arrows, trying to show how they can help to express business logic in terms of data flow.
-In the next parts I'll get into more complicated examples, try to overcome various Scala type-system deficiencies and, finally, introduce arrow transformers.
+In the next parts I'll get into more complicated examples and, finally, introduce arrow transformers.

 ##### What's an arrow?
 In simple words arrow is a generalization of function i.e. it is an abstraction of things that behave like functions.
 [Wikipedia](https://en.wikipedia.org/wiki/Arrow_%28computer_science%29) says: